alexanderkoller/pergamon/src/citation-styles.typ

   /// -> dictionary
   bibstring: (:),

+  /// Selects whether the long or short versions of the bibstrings should be used
+  /// by default.
+This controls the rendering of "et al." and "n.d.".
+  /// Acceptable values are "long" and "short".
+  ///
+  /// -> str
+  bibstring-style: "short",

   /// Maximum number of names that are displayed in name lists (author, editor, etc.).
   /// If the actual number of names exceeds `maxnames`, only the first `maxnames`
   /// names are shown and `bibstring.andothers` ("et al.") is appended.